dqops/dqo/docs/working-with-dqo/daily-monitoring-of-data-quality.md

 To verify the activation of the default checks, go to the **Monitoring checks** section, select the table of interest from the tree view on the left and the **Daily checks** tab.
 The main workspace on the right will show the check editor.
-The toggle button next to the name of the activated default control will have a light green color.
-If the control has been activated manually, the toggle button will have a darker green color.
+The toggle button next to the name of the activated default checks will have a light green color.
+If the check has been activated manually, the toggle button will have a darker green color.

 ![Default table checks](https://dqops.com/docs/images/working-with-dqo/daily-monitoring-of-data-quality/default-table-checks3.png)